Will There Be Sherpas on Everest after 10 Years?

-All mountaineering enthusiasts worldwide would agree when I say it was possible to ascent the Himalayas because there were Sherpas.
+All mountaineering enthusiasts worldwide would agree when I say it was possible to ascend the Himalayas because there were Sherpas.
 But it is equally true that these handfuls of people behind the history in summits have been facing an existential crisis for so long.
-To prevent that from happening, one must really find answers to the question, “Why do some Sherpas say there won’t be any Sherpas on Everest in 10 years?”
+To prevent that from happening, one must find answers to the question, “Why do some Sherpas say there won’t be any Sherpas on Everest in 10 years?”

 Before getting into this crucial topic, we must understand the difference between Sherpa and sherpa.
 With the capital “S,” Sherpa is a group of people of Tibetan ethnicity who live in the higher mountainous region of Nepal.
 Whereas, with a small “s,” sherpas are the workers of the expedition team who help in mountaineering and expeditions.